Skip to main content

 Chef Orla McAndrew doing cooking demo at English Market

-1.00pm - 2.00pm, Saturday 16th August, Outside the English Market on Grand Parade
+1.00pm - 2.00pm, Thursday 14th and Saturday 16th August, Outside the English Market on Grand Parade

 Award-winning Cork Chef Orla McAndrew will indulge visitors to the English Market with a cookery demonstration and sampling outside the building on Grand Parade.
 Committed to sustainability and a 'zero-waste ethos' Orla will be using a range of fresh, local ingredients from the stalls of the renowned English Market to create seasonal tasting and sharing plates - perfect for summer gatherings.